weex/YunoHost-doc/pages/04.contribute/04.packaging_apps/15.quality_tests/02.yep/packaging_apps_guidelines.md

 !!!
 This page is outdated and should be reworked

-Each good practice is numbered with a number suffixed by the letters YEP (YunoHost Enhancement Proposals), so that it can be easily referenced in the ([package checker](https://github.com/YunoHost/package_check) and [package linter](https://github.com/YunoHost/package_linter)) tools, but also during the reviews of code.
+Each best practice is numbered and prefixed by the letters YEP for YunoHost Enhancement Proposals, so that it can be easily referenced by the ([package checker](https://github.com/YunoHost/package_check) and [package linter](https://github.com/YunoHost/package_linter)) tools, but also during code reviews.

 Each YEP is associated with:
 * a status indicating whether the rule has been validated or is still under discussion (draft, validated, refused, obsolete);
 * an indication of the type of test to be carried out (manual or auto if an automatic tool can verify);
-* an indication of the app level from which the rule is required (NOTWORKING, INPROGRESS, WORKING, OFFICIAL), some rules are optional;
+* an indication of the app level from which the rule is required (NOTWORKING, INPROGRESS, WORKING, OFFICIAL).
+Some rules are optional;

 ### YEP Index
 | ID | Title | Status | Test | Level |